scottgallant/barnyard-organics/rent-the-chicken.md

 ---
 ### Have you considered starting your own backyard flock?
 Do you like fresh eggs and watching a hen enjoy life?
 Are you a city-dweller who longs for a bit of the farm life, but maybe wants to try it out before investing the money in birds, a coop, feed, etc?

-Hens4Rent provides everything you need to enjoy a summer life with laying hens including:
+Hens for Rent provides everything you need to enjoy a summer life with laying hens including:

 * portable chicken coop;
 * two or four egg laying hens;